Xubuntu/wiki.xubuntu.org/Love-Xubuntu-2016.md

 So I thank all of you for your hard work, hope to see what great things you all come up with in the future.

+\*\* Daniel Eriksson \*\*

+We run a small business, mainly doing computer service and maintenance, app programming and other similar things.
+One of the things we do are customized Linux desktops, where we build a user interface based around a customers wishes; tweaking everything from themes, colors and fonts to panels, widgets and other content.
+When we started doing this we tried out and evaluated loads of distributions and desktop environments, eventually deciding that Xubuntu was the perfect choice.
+We wanted to maximize the amount of customization we could do while still having a system that was light on resources (since customers often have old computers.)

+It was a choice we have never regretted, as it has always fit our needs perfectly.
+We can get everything from design to workflow just as we want it, and it is stable as rock while still often introducing new features for us to play with.

+One of our best experiences was with a person who wanted an interface on a laptop that was just as simple and scaled down as that of an iPad, while still being able to do all things a computer ought to do.
+This was not an especially computer-savvy person, so it needed to be straightforward and simple.
+We managed to discard most classic desktop parameters and build a very unique interface, all within what was provided by stock Xubuntu.
+(Though we did some art ourselves.)
+It turned out great, our customer was very happy with it and other people have shown interest in having something similar on their computers.
+Needless to say, this was a success story for us which had not been possible without Xubuntu.

+So thanks for all your hard work!
+We keep on designing our users desktops and will continue to use the excellent Xubuntu for it. :)

 \*\* #LoveXubuntu \*\*

 The following are tweets that people shared during the 2016 #LoveXubuntu